 Additional Ticket Information

-- Each graduating student participating in the ceremony on December 14, 2015 will receive five guest tickets.
+- Each graduating student participating in the ceremony on May 19, 2016 will receive four guest tickets.

 - All guests (including children and infants of any age) must have a ticket to enter the gym.